Luckyjaiswal/Entertainment_App-1/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
-If you have any questions or suggestions, feel free to contact the project maintainer at [your-email@example.com].
+If you have any questions or suggestions, feel free to contact the project maintainer at himanshukumawat13051997@gmail.com